The James New York NoMad

 Food + Drink: Beloved Italian restaurant Scarpetta, which you remember from its Meatpacking District days, is now located in the hotel.
 The Seville is the buzzy cocktail lounge in the basement with a separate entrance onto the street.
 Locally procured snacks and beverages are available in each guest room.

 What to Do Nearby

 The revitalized neighborhood north of Manhattan's iconic Flatiron Building is riding a wave of new hotels, restaurants, and pedestrian paths.
 The Shake Shack mothership and Italian pantry dreamscape Eataly anchor the area, along with major furniture and design shops like Marimekko, and a vanishing wholesaler district for dollar store curiosities (balloons, batteries, cheap watches, plastic toys).
 Hip Korean eatery Atoboy serves tasty cuisine in three set courses and LA cult import Sugarfish does a terrific Japanese box set — both are great options for lunch.
-The area has also become a hub for coworking spaces like NeueHouse, General Assembly, and The Wing.
+The area has also become a hub for coworking spaces like NeueHouse, General Assembly, and Industrious Office.
 It's an easy walk in all directions — Chelesa, Penn Station, Union Square — so get those steps in.

 This article was originally written in 2017 and was updated in 2023.
 Everything on Fathom is independently selected by our editors.
 If you book a hotel through a link on our website or newsletter, we may earn a commission.